WebSVG/voronoi/README.md

 # Planned features
 * export scale with a ratio (adjusting to a given unit)
+  * transform scale possible but Fusion360 ignores the scale transform
 * Shaped tesselation area
   * sampling points and check if point inside SVG with `document.elementFromPoint(x, y);`
 * Concentration cost map for seeds sampling